Great Cumbungi Swamp: Description

 The Great Cumbungi Swamp is a reed swamp, located at the junction of the Murrumbidgee and termination site of the Lachlan Rivers and covers some 15000 to 20000 ha at full capacity, and about 14000 ha out of flood.
 The swamp is in South West New South Wales within the Riverina district; its closest township is Balranald.

 The swamp is composed of wetland reed beds as well as extensive river red gum woodland areas, some of the largest in the Murray Darling Basin.
-January 2019 saw the purchase of 33,000 hectares including and surrounding the swamp by a private group composed of The Nature Conservancy (TNC) and Tiverton Agriculture, to ensure the protection and sustainability of the area.
+January 2019 saw the purchase of 33,000 ha including and surrounding the swamp by a private group composed of The Nature Conservancy (TNC) and Tiverton Agriculture, to ensure the protection and sustainability of the area.
+In January, 2026, TNC was reported to have put The Great Cumbungi up for sale via an openly competitive auction process.
+Consequently, the Nari Nari Tribal Council (NNTC) took on ownership of the property for its ongoing management and conservation.

 Importance

 The Great Cumbungi Swamp is recognised nationally as a highly significant ecosystem.
-This has seen it placed on both the Directory of Important Wetlands in Australia as well as the now-defunct Register of the National Estate, ensuring its significance is recognised and thus protected.
+This has seen it placed on the Directory of Important Wetlands in Australia as well as the now-defunct Register of the National Estate, ensuring its significance is recognised and thus protected.
 This significance is mainly due to the Great Cumbungi Swamp being one of the largest remaining reed swamps in eastern Australia as well as its inclusion of unique river red gum forest biomes, which are an at-risk ecosystem.